-The Southern Ocean is the body of water that surrounds the continent of Antarctica.
-The Southern Ocean covers about 8.5 million square miles (22 million square kilometers).
-It is the world’s fourth largest ocean, ranking behind the Pacific, Atlantic, and Indian oceans.
+The Southern Ocean is the physique of water that surrounds the continent of Antarctica.
+The Southern Ocean covers about eight.5 million sq. miles (22 million sq. kilometers).
+It’s the world’s fourth largest ocean, rating behind the Pacific, Atlantic, and Indian oceans.

-The surface of the Southern Ocean near Antarctica freezes in winter.
-The ocean’s temperature is almost always very cold, below freezing.
-The sheets of ice break up into chunks, called pack ice, in summer.
-Flat-topped icebergs, from 500 to 1,000 feet (150 to 300 meters) thick, drift north of the pack ice.
+The floor of the Southern Ocean close to Antarctica freezes in winter.
+The ocean’s temperature is nearly all the time very chilly, under freezing.
+The sheets of ice break up into chunks, referred to as pack ice, in summer time.
+Flat-topped icebergs, from 500 to 1,000 ft (one hundred fifty to 300 meters) thick, drift north of the pack ice.